Woman bouncer pulls no punches in Indian capital

 "Mehrunnisha is pretty kick-ass.
 She is good at what she does".

-Click here for a photo essay that depicts Mehrunnisha's life and work as a female bouncer.
+Click here reut.rs/2vfHZSk for a photo essay that depicts Mehrunnisha's life and work as a female bouncer.

 Additional reporting by Sunil Kataria; Writing by Karishma Singh; Editing by Clarence Fernandez